love07oj/tools_and_techniques/tcm-sec/Practical Ethical Hacking - The Complete Course By TCM-part1.md

-# Practical Ethical Hacking - The Complete Course
+# Practical Ethical Hacking - The Complete Course -Part 1

                                                    -by TCM (the cyber mentor)